theodubus/gest_mdp/README_en.md

 Vous pouvez désactiver temporairement la connexion automatique en décochant la case `autoconnexion`.
 Cela aura pour effet d'éteindre le serveur local géré par l'application.

-### Two factor authentification
-If you have activated the double authentication for an account, the application will try to open Authy, type the account name and recover the code, to enter it in your browser thereafter.
-You must therefore have Authy installed and configured on your computer.
-In addition, the name of the desired account must be the same name in Authy.
-You can modify the function `get_authy_code` in `double_auth.py` to use another double authentication application (very little code is to be modified).

 ### Preferences
 You can change preferences from `Options > Profil > Modifier Préférences`.